Entanglement in prepare-and-measure scenarios: many questions, a few answers: Entanglement-assisted qubits vs ququart communication

-Having shown that $\EA_{2}$ qubits and ququarts are inequivalent resources, the natural next step is to investigate the noise robustness of this result.
-We do this using the SIC witness \eqref{eq:SICW} in the following.
+Having shown that $\EA_{2}$ qubits and ququarts are inequivalent resources, the natural next step is to investigate the robustness of this result.
+We do this using the SIC witness \eqref{eq:SICW} in the following\footnote{In principle, one could as well do this for the MUB witness, but this is significantly more computationally demanding.}.

 Without loss of generality, we may consider effective states $\rho_x \in L(\mathbb{R}^4)$ and furthermore restrict them to being pure, i.e., $\rho_x = \ketbra{\psi_x}{\psi_x}$.
 Since the outcomes are binary, we can write \cite{Tavakoli2019}